wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 ### The bad

-In some ways music generated by AI mirrors the real world in a painfully accurate way: to find the rare, really good songs, you have to dwell though an unmanageable amount of sub par content.
 Here's a few examples of that:

 **Incorporate retro computer game sounds and bleeps into the composition..wav**